 By signing this ASSURANCE, the Evansville MPO also agrees to comply (and require any sub-recipients, sub-grantees, contractors, successors, transferees, and/or assignees to comply) with all applicable provisions governing the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), and Indiana Department of Transportation (INDOT) access to records, accounts, documents, information, facilities, and staff.
 You also recognize that you must comply with any program or compliance reviews, and/or complaint investigations conducted by the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), or Indiana Department of Transportation (INDOT).
-You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (INDOT), or its designee in timely, complete, and accurate way.
+You must keep records, reports, and submit the material for review upon request to Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Indiana Department of Transportation (INDOT), or its designee in timely, complete, and accurate way.
 Additionally, you must comply with all other reporting, data collection, and evaluation requirements, as prescribed by law or detailed in program guidance.